berkeleybop/berkeleybop.github.io/best_practice.md

    - Most bioinformaticians know it
    - use for anything more than about 10 lines of Bash/Perl
    - use Python 3.8+
+   - Ensure github actions tests 3.9 and 3.10
 - Conform to the group style guide, or at least *some* style guide
    - [pep-0008](https://www.python.org/dev/peps/pep-0008/) for Python
    - use type annotations [PEP484](https://www.python.org/dev/peps/pep-0484/)